-Derry duo McKaigue and Glass named among All Stars
+McKaigue 'honoured' to be part of All Stars team

 Kerry's Clifford brothers, David and Paudie, are joined by team-mates Sean O'Shea, goalkeeper Shane Ryan, and defenders Jason Foley, Tadhg Morley and Gavin White.

-Damien Comer and Shane Walsh occupy two of the full-forward slots, with Liam Silke, John Daly and Cillian McDaid also included.
+From Galway, Damien Comer and Shane Walsh occupy two of the full-forward slots, with Liam Silke, John Daly and Cillian McDaid also included.

 Dublin's Ciarán Kilkenny, winning his fourth award, makes up the team.